airbytehq/airbyte/airbyte-integrations/connectors/source-github-singer/README.md

 ### Integration Tests
 1. From the airbyte project root, run `./gradlew :airbyte-integrations:connectors:source-github-singer:standardSourceTestPython` to run the standard integration test suite.
-1. To run additional integration tests, place your integration tests in the `integration_tests` directory and run them with `pytest integration_tests`.
-   Make sure to familiarize yourself with [pytest test discovery](https://docs.pytest.org/en/latest/goodpractices.html#test-discovery) to know how your test files and methods should be named.

 ## Dependency Management
 All of your dependencies should go in `setup.py`, NOT `requirements.txt`.
 The requirements file is only used to connect internal Airbyte dependencies in the monorepo for local development.